deanwampler/SeductionsOfScalaTutorial/README.md

 | Be sure to grab the installer for version 2.10 of Scala.
 However, most of the tutorial will apply to the current production release, 2.9.X. |

 Install Scala somewhere convenient.
 We'll use `$SCALA_HOME` to refer to this location.
 Be sure to add `$SCALA_HOME/bin` to your `PATH`.

+### SBT

+We will use the *de-facto* build tool for Scala, `sbt`, for some exercises and examples.
+See the [sbt website](http://www.scala-sbt.org/) for installation instructions.
+Actually, what you install is a driver Java programm.
+The actual version of sbt used will be bootstrapped for the project...

 ### A Programmer's Editor or IDE